 When a bath needs to be emptied, cleaned, and refilled after a batch of cows, it can cause serious disruptions to cow traffic, ultimately resulting in a slower milking process.

 Current ways of running a footbath only allow for the first cows in a large group to receive an adequate footbath.
-The Hoofbath Tender system would reduce the lameness rate within a herd.
+The Bovistride Rx system would reduce the lameness rate within a herd.

 The old batch bath system must be filled 50% too deep in order to last through a large herd.
 This results in excessive spillage which wastes an enormous amount of chemicals.